The Lost Art of Testing Code in the Age of LLMs and Vibe-Coding

 - Python:

-Install the framework via your package manager (e.g., pip install pytest
+Install your framework using the relevant package manager (for example, pip install pytest or npm install jest).

 2. Configure VS Code for Testing